• Engineers gather at PAE's Portland, Oregon headquarters in 1999.

 2000s

-From the beginning of 2000 until mid-2007, PAE had designed systems for, planned, or commissioned nearly 30 LEED rated or registered buildings.
+From the beginning of 2000 until 2007, PAE designed systems for, planned, or commissioned nearly 30 LEED-rated or registered buildings.
 This was an accomplishment equaled by few engineering firms nationwide.

 On the firm’s drawing boards was a Net-Zero Energy commercial building, the pilot project for the LEED for Neighborhoods rating system, and what promised to be one of the nation’s first Living Buildings.